 You will certainly notice a difference from your GCSE studies.
 Classes will be smaller and although each teacher has their own style, you will appreciate that the learning process has become much more of a partnership between you and the lecturer as you work together to reach your full potential.
 Rather than studying a broad range of subjects like you did at GCSE, you will now study just a few subjects but in much greater depth.
 You will not just be spoon-fed the information, you will be encouraged to ask more questions, to pursue your own research and to think independently.
 There is a great deal of work to get through and you will have to be disciplined and organised in your approach to learning both in and out of the classroom.

 Can I come and have a look around the School?

 Yes, of course.
 In many ways the best way to see the Sixth Form is to come and visit us.
-During term time you can always email me or contact the Headmaster's Secretary and arrange a mutually convenient time to come in and visit the School.
+During term time you can always contact the Admissions Registrar on 01204 840201 and arrange a mutually convenient time to come in and visit the School.
 You might want to come along to our Sixth Form Open Evening which is held in the Autumn each year.

 How many new students do you take on each year?

 Numbers vary slightly each year but we usually admit about 120 students into each year of the Sixth Form, anything from 5 to 15 of which will be new to the School.

 We like to think we have the best of both worlds here.
 Boys' Division and Girls' Division students share the Riley Sixth Form Centre, which includes a Common Room, Cafe, study rooms and quiet study areas.
 However teaching remains single-sex.
 There are also joint events with the girls, particularly in drama and music.